-- Make a record of your concern / child's disclosure, using the yellow reporting form. - Remember to record the date, time, your name and role and keep your record as factual as possible. - Use the child's own words where applicable. - If there are marks on a child record these on a body map within the site based form.
+- Make a record of your concern / child's disclosure, using a yellow form - Remember to record the date, time, your name and role and keep your record as factual as possible. - Use the child's own words where applicable. - If there are marks on a child record these on a body map within the site based form.